 Poison ivy, poison oak, or poison sumac can give you itchy skin and a red, blistering rash.
 The reaction happens when oil from these plants gets onto your skin.

 The best way to prevent a rash is to learn what these plants look like and avoid them.
-If you do come in contact with a poisonous plant, wash your skin in warm water right away.
+If you do come in contact with one, wash your skin in warm water right away.
 Scrub under your fingernails so you won’t spread the oil to other parts of your body.
 Wash your clothes in hot water to remove the oil.

-Take a lukewarm bath using an oatmeal bath product or try adding 1 cup of baking soda to the running bath water.
+- Take a lukewarm bath using an oatmeal bath product.
+Or add 1 cup of baking soda to running bath water.

-Use calamine lotion, an over-the-counter hydrocortisone cream, or antihistamine.
+- Use calamine lotion, an over-the-counter hydrocortisone cream, or an antihistamine.

-Call 911 if you have a severe reaction.
+Call 911 if you think you're having a severe reaction.